 Study in: Norway

-Each year universities and university colleges in Norway are allocated a certain number of quota students.
-The scheme normally includes courses at the Master and Ph.D. level, in addition to certain professional degrees.
+The Quota scheme normally includes courses at Master’s and Ph.D. level in addition to certain professional/Bachelor’s degrees.

 Field(s) of study:

-Any eligible academic program offered by selected colleges, universities, and institutions in Norway.
+Any approved academic program offered by selected colleges, universities, and institutions in Norway.
 Most of the Norwegian institutions offer courses and educational programmes in English.
 Please refer to the websites of participating Norwegian institutions for more information on programmes they offer under the Quota Scheme.

 Each student receives the same amount of money as a Norwegian student would do in an equivalent educational programme.
 About 30 per cent of the amount is given as a grant and 70 per cent as a loan.
 However, the loan portion is waived when the student returns to his/her home country after completing the course of study.
 Normally, the financial support will not not exceed a time span of four years for one definite study plan, or a combination of two programmes.